minus5/reading-list/README.md

 Dreyfus model explains how people acquire skills outlining five stages (Novice, Advanced Beginner, Competent, Proficient, Expert) through which one must pass on the journey from beginner to expert.

 Although Career Path also has five stages it is important to understand the difference between the two.
-Career Path is based on combination of different skill areas.
+Career Path gives you overview what is expected on each level based on combination of different skill areas.
 Dreyfus model describes how we progress in acquiring one specific skill.

-What is important for today's talk is what Dreyfus model describes that beginners and experts are fundamentally different.
-They see the world in different ways, they react in different ways and what is the most important they learn in different ways.
+It describes that beginners and experts are fundamentally different.
+How you will see further how you progress on that journey you don't just "know more".
+How you see the world, how you react and what is the most important how you learn changes depending on your level.

-How you will see further you don't just "know more"; you experience fundamental differences in how you perceive the world, how you approach problem solving, and the mental models you form and use.

-So we realized if we wanted our colleagues to read books as part of enhancing their problem solving skills we need to create a recommended reading list, and not just that - we need to divide that list per level.
+So let's see how Dreyfus models describes each level and how did we use it to encourage reading within our company.

 ## STARTER KIT - JUNIORS